 Kelly woke up on Saturday morning with a ripping, tearing feeling in her left forearm.
-As she thought about the previous week, she didn’t remember hitting or straining her arm in any way that would cause intense pain
+She didn’t remember hitting or straining her arm in any way that would cause intense pain

 To relieve her discomfort, Kelly moved her arm into different positions.
-But the sensation continued whether she held her hand at her side or put it over her head.
-No matter what she did for relief the ripping ache did not stop.
+But the sensation continued.
+Whether she held her hand at her side or put it over her head, the ripping ache did not stop.
 Later in the day, Kelly realized her arm the pain increased when she typed or drove her car.

 According to Dr. Pamela Glennon, one of the hand-and-arm experts at Bone & Joint, several conditions cause forearm pain and discomfort.

 Kelly carried heavy bags every day back and forth to work for the past four months without a problem.
 But carrying several heavy grocery bags after a trip to the store proved to be the tipping point.

 Her pain began suddenly after weeks of heavy lifting, which stressed the tendons in her forearms until the strain caused acute arm pain.

 After seeing her healthcare provider, Kelly’s diagnosis was medial epicondylitis or golfer’s elbow.

 Symptoms of the condition include a burning sensation on the inside of the forearm between the wrist and the elbow.
 It occurs after an extended period of repetitive bending, weight-bearing, or forceful arm activities that stress the tendons near the elbow.
 People who carry heavy items, chop wood, drive hundreds of miles a week, or use hand tools are susceptible to golfer’s elbow.